Skip to content

 Continuing his essays on the differences in life between Canada and South of the Border, Mark from 2nd Career Search gives us The U.S. Health Insurance System Sucks, where he points out how good we may have it up here.
 I am not how sure how well the IRS helps out taxpayers down south however, Marie from Boomer and Echo does point out how helpful our own CRA can be with CRA's My Account: How To Check Your Tax Information Online, everyone who can use this service, should use this service.

-Michael James seems to have started the new year, full of vim and vigor writing three posts this week, and capping it with Questions from Financial Hell, a cringe inspiring essay with questions to make your financial skin crawl.
+Michael James seems to have started the new year full of vim and vigour, writing three posts this week and capping it with Questions from Financial Hell, a cringe-inspiring essay with questions to make your financial skin crawl.

 New Year Payment Bumps

-Preet explains that if you are getting a pay increase every year, shouldn’t you bump up your savings numbers too?
+Preet explains that if you get a pay increase every year, shouldn't you bump up your savings numbers too?

 2016 Random Thoughts